 Kirsty had never slept well.
 Even as a child, though her mother had known lullabies enough to pacify nations, the girl had never found slumber easy.
 It wasn’t that she had bad dreams; or at least none that lingered until morning.
 It was that sleep itself–the act of closing the eyes and relinquishing control of her consciousness–was something she was temperamentally unsuited to.

-Second, The Damnation Game — the dialogue exchange and the middle of the page highlights the story’s overall tone, though it’s been so long since I’ve read it that I may be off the mark a bit.
+Second, The Damnation Game — the dialogue exchange and the middle of the page highlight the story’s overall tone, though it’s been so long since I’ve read it that I may be off the mark a bit.

 Third, Cabal — this passage passes with an A+; if you’ve seen the film, read the book, or both, you know what I mean.